 In Roman times an arm of the Via Augusta ran from Seville through to Cordoba following the valley of the Rio Guadalquivir.
-33 kilometres east of Seville, on that road, now the A4 you arrive at the town of Carmona, or Carmo as it was then known.
+33 kilometres east of Seville, on that road, now the A4 you arrive at the fortified town of Carmona, or Carmo as it was known to the Romans.

 Your first view of the town is likely to be the imposing Seville gate.
 Its origins betray the town’s importance through the centuries.
 The Carthaginians improved an existing Tartessian gate that was in turn enhanced by the Romans and then by the Moors who were responsible for the impregnable walls surrounding the town, and following the reconquest in 1247, by the Christians.
 Today it houses the tourist information office, an appropriate first stop.